eevanwong/6-Degrees-of-NBA/README.md

 I wanted to program with what I was comfortable with.
 I was familiar with React and Node/Express from previous projects but Neo4j was a mystery for me.
 From Emily's documentation of her project, she noted that SQL took way too long to find the shortest path and neo4j was very simplistic and made for this type of project.
 Upon my research with this, I can agree with this statement.

 With so many relationships, the complexity and length of SQL queries increase drastically.
-This is in contrast to Neo4j, with their very cypher language that enabled what I had wanted very easily:
+This is in contrast to Neo4j, with their cypher language, it was much easier:

 `match (m:Team {name: $Team}) MERGE (n:Player {name: $name}) CREATE (n)-[:PLAYED_ON]->(m)`